Are there mortgages designed for contractors?

 When lenders assess a contractor mortgage, they will want to verify income by seeing two to three year’s worth of accounts or tax returns.
 Lenders haven’t kept up with changes in the labour market, and their criteria, in many circumstances, fails to accommodate for the growing ranks of independent professionals.

-Being under an umbrella company, you’ll find that many of your expenses will not be considered when calculating income.
+If you’re an umbrella company contractor, you’ll find that many of your expenses will not be considered when calculating income.
 Limited company contractors will experience a similar problem, as any money retained in the company, for tax purposes, will also not be considered.
 Both ways of operating are likely to lead to a less borrowing power.

 Furthermore, banks and building societies only lend to those who are considered a low risk, and contractors and professionals don’t always fall into this category.
 Lenders worry that these individuals will struggle to afford their monthly payments if their work is unstable, or when their current contract comes to an end.